Quickstart for Developers

 3-2.
 Call the Web3 Data API

-If you entered an API Key above, click Try it out to see the response.
+Enter the API Key above and click Try it out to see the response.

 curl -X POST 'https://web3.nodit.io/v1/ethereum/mainnet/token/getTokensOwnedByAccount' \-H 'Content-Type: application/json' \-H 'Accept: application/json' \-H 'X-API-KEY: nodit-demo' \-d '{"accountAddress": "0xd8dA6BF26964aF9D7eEd9e03E53415D37aA96045","contractAddresses": ["0xA0b86991c6218b36c1d19D4a2e9Eb0cE3606eB48", "0xdAC17F958D2ee523a2206206994597C13D831ec7"],"page": 1,"rpp": 10}'